parmes/parmes/contact.rst

 Contact
 -------

-You are welcome to join PARMES blog as an author as well as join software development.
-You are also welcome if you would like to contribute your own code to this project or reference a commercial product that you support.
-Also about any other matter -- do not hesitate to contact me using the below form or via email |email|.
+You can contact me using the below form or via email |email|.
 Tomek:)

 .. raw:: html